What will I be able to do after the course?

 5. Gap Year

-Some students choose to have a gap year after their course.
-This might be to develop work skills, do voluntary work, travel, etc.
+Some students choose to have a Gap year after their course.
+This might be to develop work skills, do voluntary work, and travel.